jkdtaotao/shop_assessment/README.md

 # shop_assessment
 ###### Assumption
-- Orders from one transaction can be partially made.
+- Items in one transaction can be partially bought successfully.
 ###### Reason why you used specific frameworks and libraries for the front-end and backend
 - Spring Boot: it offers a highly opinionated as well as well tested set of dependencies that works great with Spring ecosystem for various projects.
 - Hibernate-validator: it allows to express and validate application constraints before service layer.